Skip to main content

 Upstate fleet + Long Island contractor duty

 The 6.2L L87 V8 engine-damage cluster (NHTSA recall 25V-274, originating from NHTSA preliminary evaluation PE25001) covers ~597,000 2021–2024 Silverado 1500, Tahoe, and Suburban vehicles for connecting-rod and crankshaft defects that can cause engine failure.
-The 10-speed 10L80 and 8-speed 8L90 transmission torque-converter shudder is the second cluster, with multiple GM service bulletins documenting the issue across 2018–2023 model years.
-New York Silverados also pick up the salt-belt corrosion claim: brake-line, fuel-line, and frame rust documented in lake-effect counties (Erie, Monroe, Onondaga).
+The 10-speed 10L80 and 8-speed 8L90 transmission torque-converter shudder is the second cluster, with GM service bulletins documenting the issue on 2021–2024 model years (earlier 2018–2020 production carries the same defect but falls outside the state lemon law window — federal Magnuson-Moss claims may still apply).
+New York Silverados also pick up the salt-belt corrosion claim on 2021+ T1XX trucks: brake-line, fuel-line, and frame rust documented in lake-effect counties (Erie, Monroe, Onondaga).
 Both engine and transmission patterns trip the §198-a(d) four-attempt presumption.

 Defect classes: 6.2L engine damage, AFM, transmission shudder, road-salt corrosion